 "It’s not because we had lots of donations for USVI, or because we have churches there," Wolgemuth said.
 "We are there because in the early days after the disaster we recognized a huge gap and need.

 "We've always had a mission of working in underserved communities and in ‘low attention disasters,’" he said.
-"USVI’s largest island, St. Thomas, fits both those criteria.
-The need for volunteers is great than as recovery for vulnerable individuals and families gets underway."
+"USVI’s largest island, St. Thomas, fits both those criteria."